shakna-israel/NecromancersApprentice/Ancillaries/TheoryOfMagic.md

 2/8 Mages were able to excel at the task.

+### Conclusion

-Conclusion: Pyromancers are equally able to perform a simple aquamancy spell - but at greater difficulty.
+Pyromancers are equally able to perform a simple aquamancy spell - but at greater difficulty.

 *Results*